xerminator/TheOtherUsDev/README.md

 ## Blackmailer
 ### **Team: Impostors**
-The Miner is an Impostor who has the ability to silence someone during a meeting..\
+The Blackmailer is an Impostor who has the ability to silence someone during a meeting..\
 \
 **NOTE:**
 The Blackmailer is an Impostor that can silence people in meetings.\